gkarsay/parlatype/README.md

 ### Dependencies

-Parlatype switched its build system to Meson.
-To build it from source, you need these packages:
+To build Parlatype from source you need these packages:
 * meson >= 0.47.2 (older versions not tested)
 * gettext >= 0.19.7
 * gobject-introspection-1.0